jtaylor1029/darc/_posts/2016-01-17-competition-3.md

 At the conclusion of each Match, Qualifying Points (QP) and Ranking Points (RP) are awarded:

 * Teams receive Qualifying Points based on the following:
-  - Winning Teams of a Qualifying Match each receive two (2) Qualifying Points.
+  - Winning team receive two (2) Qualifying Points.
-  - Losing Teams of a Qualifying Match receive zero (0) Qualifying Points.
+  - Losing team receive zero (0) Qualifying Points.
-  - If a Qualifying Match ends in a tie, all four Teams receive one (1) Qualifying Points.
+  - If a match ends in a tie, both teams receive one (1) Qualifying Points.
-  - If a Team is disqualified, they receive zero (0) Qualifying Points.
+  - If a team is disqualified, they receive zero (0) Qualifying Points.
 * Ranking Points (RP) are awarded based on the following:
-  - The number of Ranking Points assigned for each Match is that of the losing Alliance’s score.
-Both Alliances receive the pre-penalized score of the losing Alliance as their Ranking Points.
+  - The number of Ranking Points assigned for each match is that of the losing team’s score.
+Both team receive the pre-penalized score of the losing team as their Ranking Points.
-  - In the Event of a tie, both Alliances receive the same number of Ranking Points, equal to the lowest pre-penalized score.
-If a Team is disqualified, they receive zero (0) Ranking Points.
+  - In the event of a tie, both teams receive the same number of Ranking Points, equal to the lowest pre-penalized score.
+If a team is disqualified, they receive zero (0) Ranking Points.
-  - If both Teams on an Alliance are disqualified, the Teams on the winning Alliance are awarded their own score as their RP for that Match.

-At the conclusion of all Qualification Matches, the Teams are ranked from first through last on the basis of their total Qualifying Points (QPs).
-If multiple Teams have the same QP total, these Teams are ranked on the basis of their total Ranking Points (RPs).
+At the conclusion of all Qualification Matches, the teams are ranked from first through last on the basis of their total Qualifying Points (QPs).
+If multiple teams have the same QP total, these teams are ranked on the basis of their total Ranking Points (RPs).

 ## Robot Rules